 This is exactly the point where I appreciate the work of Dr. Brene Brown, who has given us clear research to back up what personal growth types have been saying for years:

 These are all helpful–but they don’t stop overwhelm.
 Overwhelm is a flavor of fear, and fear requires courageous practices to work through it and past it, not to side-step it.

 If you’re interested in joining or learning more about Breathing Space, click here: http://www.yourcourageouslife.com/breathing-space

-This is the only circle of Breathing Space that I’ll be running in 2013, and the emails I’m sharing through this list give all the details, such as call times, what each week covers, and how to register.
+This is the only circle of Breathing Space that I’ll be running this year.

 Past participants said:

 “The practices that Kate offered us to do each week were not time-consuming–thank goodness!–but were very thought-provoking and shape shifting.
 They were simple practices with the potential for big impact.”

 “I didn’t have to work hard to get results in the class, but it seemed to work all on its own, like an elixir whose healthful benefits are felt long after I’ve finished sipping.”